Configurations & SettingsModeration

 • Reject — keeps the post hidden but preserved for audit

-Turn post moderation off for trusted internal portals or when you want frictionless community submission.
+Leave post approval off for trusted internal portals or when you want frictionless community submission.
 Turn it on for high-visibility public portals where one bad post can hurt your brand.

 Comment Moderation

-Identical behavior to post moderation, but for comments on existing posts.
-New comments stay Pending until you approve them.
+Require approval for comments behaves identically to post approval, but for comments on existing posts.
+New comments and comment edits stay Pending until you approve them.

 This is especially useful on high-traffic posts where a back-and-forth thread can derail quickly.